getify/Functional-Light-JS/ch1.md

 It may surprise you to hear this, but I don't believe that code primarily exists to instruct the computer.
 As a matter of fact, I think the fact that code does instruct the computer is almost a happy accident.

-I believe very deeply that the vastly more important role of code is a means of communication with other human beings.
+I believe very deeply that the vastly more important role of code is as a means of communication with other human beings.

 You probably know by experience that an awful lot of your time spent "coding" is actually spent reading existing code.
 Very few of us are so privileged as to spend all or most of our time simply banging out all new code and never dealing with code that others (or our past selves) wrote.

-Did you know that researchers who've studied this topic say that we spend 70% of our "maintaining code" time just reading it to understand it?
+Did you know that researchers who've studied this topic say that 70% of the time we spend maintaining code is just spent reading it to understand it?
 I find that shocking.
 70%.
 No wonder the global average for a programmer's lines of code written per day is around 5.
-We spent the other 7 hours and 30 minutes of the day just reading the code to figure out where those 5 lines should go!
+We spend the other 7 hours and 30 minutes of the day just reading the code to figure out where those 5 lines should go!

-I think we should pay a lot -- a LOT! -- more of our time focusing on the readability of our code.
+I think we should focs a lot -- a LOT! -- more on the readability of our code.
 Like, a lot more.
 And by the way, readability is not about least number of characters.
 Readability is actually most affected by familiarity (yes, that's been studied, too).

 So, if we are going to spend more time concerned with making code that will be more readable and understandable, FP turns out to be a really handy pattern in that effort.
 The principles of FP are well established, deeply studied and vetted, and provably verifiable.

-If we use FP principles, I believe we will create code that is easier to reason about, because once we know these principles, they will be recognizable and familiar in the code, meaning we'll spend less time figuring that part out when we read a piece of code.
+If we use FP principles, I believe we will create code that is easier to reason about.
+Once we know these principles, they will be recognizable and familiar in the code, meaning we'll spend less time figuring that part out when we read a piece of code.
 Our focus will be spent on how all the well-known, established lego pieces are assembled, not on what those lego pieces mean.

-I think FP is one of the most useful tools for writing readable code. *That* is why it's so important.
+FP is one of the most useful tools for writing readable code. *That* is why it's so important.

 ## Take

 We're going to approach FP from the ground up, and uncover the basic foundational principles that I believe formal FPers would admit are the scaffolding for everything they do.
 But for the most part we'll stay arms length away from most of the intimidating terminology or mathematical notation that can so easily frustrate learners.

 I believe it's less important what you call something and more important that you understand what it is and how it works.
 That's not to say there's no importance to shared terminology -- it undoubtedly eases communication among seasoned professionals.
-But for the learner, I find it can be somewhat distracting.
+But for the learner, I've found it can be somewhat distracting.

 So I hope this book can focus more on the base concepts and less on the fancy terminology.
-That's not to say there won't be terminology; there will be.
+That's not to say there won't be terminology; there definitely will be.
 But don't get too wrapped up in the fancier words.
 Look beyond them to the ideas.
 That's what this book is trying to be about.

-I call the less formal practice herein "Functional-Light Programming" because I think where the formalism of true FP suffers is that it can be quite overwhelming if you're not already used to formal thought.
+I call the less formal practice herein "Functional-Light Programming" because I think where the formalism of true FP suffers is that it can be quite overwhelming if you're not already accustomed to formal thought.
 I'm not just guessing; this is my own personal story.
 Even after teaching FP and writing this book, I can still say that the formalism of terms and notation in FP is very, very diffcult for me to process.
-I've tried, and tried, and I can't seem to get past much of it.
+I've tried, and tried, and I can't seem to get through much of it.

 I know many FPers who believe that the formalism itself helps learning.
-But I personally think there's a very definite cliff where that only becomes true once you reach a certain comfort with the formalism.
+But I think there's clearly a cliff where that only becomes true once you reach a certain comfort with the formalism.
 If you happen to already have a math background or even some flavors of CS experience, this may come more naturally to you.
 But some of us don't, and no matter how hard we try, the formalism keeps getting in the way.

-So this book introduces the concepts that I believe FP is built on, but comes at it by nudging you up the cliff wall rather than throwing you straight at it to figure out how to climb as you go.
+So this book introduces the concepts that I believe FP is built on, but comes at it by giving you a boost to climb up the cliff wall rather than throwing you straight at it to figure out how to climb as you go.

 ## YAGNI